-Foster's Pond Dam was inspected on November 18, 2011.
-At the time of the inspection, the weather was sunny with temperatures in the 40's °F. Photographs to document the conditions at the dam were taken during the inspection and are included in Appendix A. The level of the impoundment was just at the primary spillway crest and one board had been removed from the sluiceway to start the winter drawdown.
+Foster's Pond Dam was inspected on December 6, 2016.
+At the time of the inspection, the weather was sunny with temperatures in the 40's °F. Photographs to document the conditions at the dam were taken during the inspection and are included in Appendix A. The level of the impoundment was about 0.5 foot below the primary spillway crest and one board had been removed from the sluiceway to start the winter drawdown.
 Underwater areas were not inspected.
 A copy of the inspection checklist is included in Appendix B.